kaije/kaije/README.md

 🎯 I'm currently focused on:

 - Getting started with open source contributions on projects of interest
-- Learning more about developer portals, particularly Spotify's Backstage
+- Learning more about developer portals, particularly Spotify's [Backstage](https://backstage.io/)
 - Technical writing, better documentation, and 'docs like code'
 - Exploring other cloud providers including GCP and Azure
-- CI/CD, DevOps and Site Reliability Engineering
+- CI/CD, DevOps and site reliability engineering
 - Effective monitoring & telemetry
 - Mastering Kotlin and TypeScript
 - Trying out C#